 Option 2: Use MAC Address Filtering on your Router

-Some routers have access control features that can manage which devices are allowed to connect.
-Each device has a unique MAC address.
-Some routers allow you to have a “blacklist” (banlist) which can contain one or more MAC addresses.
-Some routers allow you to set a "whitelist" of approved devices and thus prevent all other devices from connecting.
+Some routers have access control features that can control which devices are allowed to connect.
+Each wireless device has a unique MAC address.
+Some routers allow you to have a "blacklist" (list of prohibitions) that may contain one or more MAC addresses.
+Some routers allow you to set a "whitelist" of approved devices, thus preventing all other devices from connecting.

-Not all routers have this .
+Not all routers have this option.
 Even if you can use it, it is not completely safe.
-Someone who has your Wi-Fi password can change their device's MAC address to match an approved one (even if you've set a whitelist).
+Someone with a Wi-Fi password can change the MAC address of their device to match an approved one (even if you have a whitelist).

 For all these reasons, we recommend that you do not use MAC address filtering.